‘We need you’: GOP hunts for new voters in Trump territory

 Connect to local news for just $4.99 a month for 12 months.VIEW OFFER

+Longo, 30, was elected mayor of Slippery Rock in 2017 by promising to keep taxes low and attract new businesses.
+The Republican knocked on 1,000 doors on the premise — similar to Trump's — that the key to winning was finding people who had tired of politics.

-Trump “has given us an energy that says, don’t back down, stand up for what’s right,” said Longo, 30.
+His suits are tailored, his beard manicured and he drives entrepreneurs through Slippery Rock in a matte white Tesla.
+Trump “has given us an energy that says, Don’t back down, stand up for what’s right,” Longo said.
 “Open your mouth when you feel compelled to do so.”

+The mayor has aimed to turn out younger voters, a group that normally favors Democrats.
+But in Butler County, there are almost twice as many Republicans under 35 as there are Democrats — and their perspectives veer from the politics of their peers across the country.

+“Most dear to me, first and foremost, would be abortion — obviously, pro-life,” said Adam Jones, 19, a sophomore at Slippery Rock University who plans to cast his first vote for Trump.
+Behind that, Jones says, he prioritizes the Second Amendment and “resisting socialism.”

+Tyler Good, 21, was a month too young to vote for Trump in 2016 and is among the Trump voters who’ve been added to the rolls.
+He’s a Baptist, works as a photocopier technician and hunts deer with a .270 Remington rifle.
+He says Trump is appealing because he broke the mold of what a president can be.

+“He’s not a politician,” Good said.
+“He does get stuff done.
+He’s a businessman, you know.
+He doesn’t mess around, it seems.”

-Republicans like Longo focused on new registrants, but they’re also hunting for voters like Dane Patricelli, a 27-year-old construction worker who leans conservative but cast his ballot in 2016 for Libertarian Party candidate Gary Johnson.
+Republicans like Longo are also hunting for voters like Dane Patricelli, a 27-year-old construction worker who leans conservative but cast his ballot in 2016 for Libertarian Party candidate Gary Johnson.

 Patricelli said Trump seemed like too much of a wild card in 2016.
 He wrestled for months with his decision this year, believing that Biden was a moderate even if the Democrats were drifting leftward.
 But he ultimately decided last week — after the last debate — that Trump had earned his vote.